Brain-OF: An Omnifunctional Foundation Model for fMRI, EEG and MEG: Introduction

 A pivotal question, therefore, is how to effectively leverage such heterogeneous multi-modal data to pretrain an omnifunctional brain foundation model.
 The first challenge lies in the variability introduced by diverse scanning devices, sampling rates, acquisition protocols and recording durations across international sites, leading to significant \textbf{structural variability}.
 A deeper challenge stems from the fundamental differences in the physical imaging mechanisms of each modality.
 Specifically, fMRI detects hemodynamic changes, such as oxygenation, blood volume and flow, to measure the Blood-Oxygen-Level-Dependent (BOLD) signal, offering high spatial resolution but limited temporal fidelity~\cite{logothetis2004nature}.
 In contrast, EEG captures electrical potentials generated by cortical neurons, providing excellent temporal resolution but poor spatial fidelity~\cite{he2018electrophysiological}.
 MEG records magnetic fields induced by neuronal electrical activity and shares EEG’s high temporal resolution while providing improved spatial localization, though still inferior to that of fMRI~\cite{wheless2004magnetoencephalography}.
 These distinct signal origins result in severe differences in spatiotemporal resolution and \textbf{semantic heterogeneity}.
 However, this heterogeneity also presents a unique opportunity.
-By integrating these modalities, a unified model can exploit the high temporal resolution of EEG and MEG to compensate for the temporal latency of fMRI, while leveraging the superior spatial specificity of fMRI to resolve ambiguities in electrophysiological sources.
+By integrating these modalities, a unified model can exploit the high-frequency temporal dynamics of EEG and MEG, which are lost in the sluggish hemodynamic response of fMRI, while leveraging the superior spatial specificity of fMRI that is inherently lacking in electrophysiological recordings.
 Such complementary integration enables a holistic characterization of temporal, spectral, and spatial dynamics, ultimately fostering richer and more transferable representations.
 A third challenge is the inherently low signal-to-noise ratio of brain signals, which can mislead vanilla attention mechanisms to attend to irrelevant fluctuations rather than biologically meaningful patterns.

 On the other hand, the success of large-scale pretraining is fundamentally rooted in the generative learning paradigm, which insists that reconstruction compels models to internalize the underlying data distribution~\cite{radford2018improving, han2021pre}.
 Brain signals are inherently multidimensional, characterized by complex spatial configurations, rich temporal dynamics and structured frequency compositions.
 Although recent brain foundation models have introduced dual-branch architectures to jointly process temporal and spectral features~\cite{wang2024cbramod, zhou2025csbrain}, frequency domain information is typically treated as a static auxiliary input for passive feature extraction, rather than as a target for active reconstruction.
 Therefore, a specialized pretraining objective is essential to explicitly enforce joint reconstruction across both temporal and frequency domains.
 By coupling temporal and spectral reconstruction, the model is compelled to capture complementary dynamics and intrinsic semantics of neural signals across heterogeneous modalities.